-In this recipe you’ll learn what bundle adjustment is and how/when to use it.
+In this recipe, you’ll learn what bundle adjustment is and how/when to use it.

 Launching an additional bundle adjustment is available only in 3DF Zephyr Pro and 3DF Zephyr Aerial since it’s required to place control points, either in the images (2D constraints) or as 3D information (from example from ground control points)

-The bundle adjustment is a non linear minimization procedure that adjust points and cameras by minimizing the reprojection error of points.
+The bundle adjustment is a non linear minimization procedure that adjusts points and cameras by minimizing the reprojection error of points.
 It’s performed at the end of each merge and a final bundle adjustment with all points and cameras is always performed at the end of the structure from motion procedure.

 Since the bundle adjustment works on the camera internal and external parameters, keep in mind that only the sparse point cloud will be affected by the bundle adjustment.
-Any existing element such as dense clouds or meshes that are already in the workspace will not be changed at all.
+Any existing elements such as dense clouds or meshes that are already in the workspace will not be changed at all.
 It is strongly advised to run the bundle adjustment after the sparse point cloud until the camera orientation looks right, before moving to the dense point cloud generation.

 Zephyr offers an easy to use slider to control the bundle adjustment process, in which you can define the confidence in the constraints.
-It’s worth noticing that the more confidence you put into the manual constraint, the less confidence will be made by zephyr in its automatically generated points.
+It’s worth noticing that the more confidence you put into the manual constraint, the less confidence will be made by Zephyr in its automatically generated points.

 This option only uses the 2D control points as constraints for the bundle adjustment.
-This is weaker than using 3D constraints, however if you lack and 3D information (such as ground control points) this is your only option.
+This is weaker than using 3D constraints, however, if you lack and 3D information (such as ground control points) this is your only option.

-The minimum number of control points set as constraints to run the bundle adjustment is 3, however a higher number is advised, especially when accuracy is important.
+The minimum number of control points set as constraints to run the bundle adjustment is 3, however, a higher number is advised, especially when accuracy is important.

-A typical usage, is when the reconstruction shows an unexpected “rounded” effect due to drifting after the sparse point cloud has been generated, you should try running this type of additional bundle adjustment.
+Typical usage is when the reconstruction shows an unexpected “rounded” effect due to drifting after the sparse point cloud has been generated, you should try running this type of additional bundle adjustment.
 If the employed camera/s has/have a very high radial distortion (i.e. fisheye lenses) make sure that “adjust radial distortion” is enabled.

 When doing this, again, make sure to use a congruous amount of control points.
-It’s also suggested that you use some control points as constraints, as well as some control points only as control so that you have a way to verify that the solution has been improved (the residual value should obviously get lower).
+It’s also suggested that you use some control points as constraints, as well as some control points only as a control so that you have a way to verify that the solution has been improved (the residual value should obviously get lower).